 Rayna Teneva and Mustafa Emin Büyükcoşkun

-Images from Past Future (2021), is a new collaborative video work by Rayna Teneva and Mustafa Emin Büyükcoşkun that explores ideas of propaganda and truth-making within the archive of Germany’s first nuclear research centre, built in Karlsruhe in 1956.
+Rayna Teneva and Mustafa Emin Büyükcoşkun presented Images from Past Future (2021), a new collaborative video work that explores ideas of propaganda and truth-making within the archive of Germany’s first nuclear research centre, built in Karlsruhe in 1956.

 Rayna Teneva graduated in photography at NATFA, Sofia, Bulgaria and media arts at the Karlsruhe University of Arts and Design.
 She works with found footage, personal and public archives, and documental narratives speculating on themes such as the construction of identity, memory and future predictions.
 Her work is process-oriented and often includes performative and socially inclusive practices.
 She is a co-founder of the online video platform Bureau Artrecord.